• Skip to primary navigation

 8. Add the sauce to a pan and heat it up a little.

 9. Collect the gnocchi with a sieve and add them to the pan with a sauce.
-Add 3-4 tbsp of the gnocchi cooking water (or more if they seem too dry).
+Add 3-4 tablespoon of the gnocchi cooking water (or more if they seem too dry).

 10. Finish with a couple of tablespoons of vegan grated cheese and 1 tablespoon of dairy free butter.
 Toss well until the butter is melted and the cheese well incorporated.